ThaneGallo/ESP_MorseCode/Gatt_client/README.md

 Within the main directory, morse_client.c is our main file and all of the header files below are located within the morse_src directory.

+By default the name of the client device is "BLE-Scan-Client".

 ### morse_common.c/h
 Contains all files and variables which are to be global between all headers.
 The headers included are ESP NimBLE libraries, FreeRTOS, and any std C headers.